Sister Catherine Kaufman knew she had a calling to religious life. She just wasn’t sure which community was best for her.

 When the Second Vatican Council allowed women religious to return to their baptismal names, Sister Catherine decided against changing back to Helen.
 “We had another Helen in the community and I didn’t want to be known as ‘Sister Helen in the kitchen,’” she said.

-Another of her skills she utilizes is completing quilts for the Ursuline Sisters Quilt Club.
-She still does two to three a year, and one of her handmade quilts that she also finished embroidering is a prize in the Mount Saint Joseph Picnic Raffle on Sept.
+Another of her skills she utilized was completing quilts for the Ursuline Sisters Quilt Club.
+One of her handmade quilts that she also finished embroidering was a prize in the Mount Saint Joseph Picnic Raffle on Sept.
 13, 2015.
 She has been a craft person all her life, from crocheting afghans to decorating bulletin boards.
 She is also adept at rescuing plants that others think are lost causes.